felixkrones/physionet_challenge_2023/README.md

 Challenge 2023.
 You can try it by running the following commands on the Challenge training sets.
 These commands should take a few minutes or less to run from start to finish on a recent personal computer.

-We implemented a ... model with several features.
+We implemented a convolutional net model with several features.

 This code uses four main scripts, described below, to train and run a model for the Challenge.